-It is hard to explain the concept of Aqua Teen Hunger Force.
-Just trying to describe the characters makes it sound like the creators must have been high when they designed the show.
-The characters make no sense, the plot is often bizarre, and the animation style takes pride in mocking itself.
+The concept of Aqua Teen Hunger Force is difficult to describe.
+Trying to explain the characters makes it sound like the show’s writers were high when they created it.
+The characters are illogical, the narrative is frequently strange, and the animation style prides itself on ridiculing itself.

-All these reasons are what makes Aqua Teen Hunger Force so satisfying to watch while high.
-After a joint or two, this oddball show will actually start to make sense.
-So go ahead, light up and find out for yourself.
+All of these factors combine to make Aqua Teen Hunger Force so enjoyable to watch while high.
+After a couple of joints, this bizarre show will start to make sense.
+So go ahead and light up to see for yourself.

 2. Family Guy

 Family Guy is one of the few TV sitcoms with a strong connection to stoner culture.
 Aside from the occasional cannabis advocacy, the fact that Family Guy was the go-to program for weed users in the early 2000s explains why the show is so inextricably linked to stoner culture.

 The non sequitur comedy, iconic musical numbers, and general stoner-friendly narrative lines make this one of the best shows to watch when stoned.

 An outstanding classic that includes all of the necessary components to keep even the most jaded of audiences delighted.
 Outlandish animal personalities may appear to be based in reality at first, but they rapidly defy the odds and routinely avoid death.
 It’s also a binge-worthy classic because the episodes are short and simple.

 Looney Tunes will take you back to your carefree childhood days and fill you with happy feelings while you puff on a joint.

 4. The Simpsons